Mantis27/SimpleShoppingSite/README.md

 # Simple Shopping Site
-This is a project by HO Tsz Ngong.\
+This is a project by HO Tsz Ngong.

 To show that Ajax pagination is being implemented, the current setting is 2 items per pages.\
-Paypal please use sandbox account.\
+Please use sandbox Paypal account.

 Two users available for now:
 - admin@mantis.com, dj007